jxph025319/edx-documentation/en_us/shared/manage_discussions/discussions.rst

    For more information about differences between discussions on the edx.org site and on the mobile apps, see :ref:`Discussions on Mobile Apps`.

-* Discussion moderators can edit and delete messages at any level, review messages flagged for misuse, close and reopen posts, pin posts, and mark responses as correct answers.
+Each of the roles listed above can perform the following tasks in course
+discussions:

+* Edit posts, comments, and responses at any level
+* Review posts that are flagged for misuse
+* Close or reopen posts
+* Pin posts
+* Mark responses to questions as correct answers

+The differences between the roles are as follows.

+* Discussion Administrator - this role is the only discussion management role that can give discussion moderation roles to other users.
+It is usually reserved for course team members who already have the staff **Admin** role.
-  Posts, responses, and comments made by moderators are marked with a **Staff** identifier.
-The moderator role is often given to course team members who already have the Staff role.
+  Posts, responses, and comments made by Discussion Administrators are marked by a **Staff** identifier.

+* Discussion Moderator - this role is usually given to course team members who already have a Staff role.
+Posts, responses, and comments made by Discussion Moderators are marked with a **Staff** identifier.
-.. removed this clause from 1st sentence per JAAkana and MHoeber: , and, if the
-.. course is cohorted, see posts from all cohorts

-* Discussion community teaching assistants (TAs) have the same options for working with discussions as moderators do.
+* Community TA (teaching assistant) - this role is given to learners to help course teams moderate discussions.
+If discussions are divided, community TAs can see and moderate posts regardless of the group that the contributor belongs to.
+Posts, responses, and comments made by Community TAs are marked with a **Community TA** identifier.

+* Group Community TA - this role is given to learners to help course teams moderate discussions.
+This role has discussion moderation capability only if course discussions are divided based on either cohorts or enrollment tracks.
-  Posts, responses, and comments made by community TAs are marked with a **Community TA** identifier.
-The community TA role is often given to learners.
+  Posts, responses, and comments made by Group Community TAs are marked with a **Community TA** identifier.

-* Discussion admins have the same options for working with discussions as moderators, and their posts, responses, and comments have the same **Staff** identifiers.

-  This role can be reserved for assignment to course team members who have the Admin role only: the discussion admins can then both moderate discussions and give other users discussion management roles whenever necessary.

-Before you can assign roles to your discussion team, you need their email addresses or usernames.

-* To get this information for a course team member, in the LMS select **Instructor** to access the instructor dashboard.
-Select **Membership**, and then select either **Staff** or **Admin**.

-* To get this information for an enrolled learner, in the LMS select **Instructor** to access the instructor dashboard.
-Select **Data Download**, and then **Download profile information as a CSV**.
+  If the course has divided discussions, Group Community TAs can see and moderate only the posts of learners who are in the same group that they themselves belong to.
+For example, if course discussions are divided based on cohort, a Group Community TA who is in the "Alumni" cohort can only see and moderate posts, responses, and comments by other learners in the "Alumni" cohort, even in discussion topics that are unified.
+For more information about divided discussions, see :ref:`About Divided Discussions` and :ref:`Managing Divided Discussion Topics`.

 ====================================
-Assign Roles
+Assign Discussion Roles
 ====================================

 You can assign a course team role to any user who is already enrolled in your course.
-To assign a discussion administration role, you must be the course author or an Admin.
+To assign a discussion moderation or administration role, you must be the course author or have the **Admin** role.

+.. note:: Before you can assign roles to your discussion team, you need their email addresses or usernames.

+   * To obtain the email address or username for a course team member, in the LMS select **Instructor** to access the instructor dashboard.
+Select **Membership**, and then select either **Staff** or **Admin**.

+   * To obtain the email address or username for an enrolled learner, in the LMS select **Instructor** to access the instructor dashboard.
+Select **Data Download**, and then **Download profile information as a CSV**.

+To add a user to a course team role, follow these steps.

 #.
 View the live version of the course.

 #.
-Select **Instructor**, and then select **Membership**.
+In the LMS, select **Instructor**, and then select **Membership**.

 #.
-In the **Course Team Management** section, select **Discussion Admins**,
+In the **Course Team Management** section, select the name of the role that
-   **Discussion Moderators**, or **Discussion Community TAs**.
+   you want to add users to.

 #.
+In the **Enter username or email** field, enter the email address or
+   username of the user to whom you are assigning the role, and then select **Add**.

-Under the list of users who currently have that role, enter an email address
+The username and email address of the user to whom you granted the role are added to the list of users who currently have the selected role.
-   or username, and then select **Add** for the role type.

 ==============
 Remove Roles
 ==============

-To remove a role from a user, you must be the course author or an Admin.
+To remove a role from a user, you must be the course author or have the **Admin** role.

 #.
 View the live version of the course.

 #.
-Select **Instructor**, and then select **Membership**.
+In the LMS, select **Instructor**, and then select **Membership**.

 #.
-In the **Course Team Management** section, select **Discussion Admins**,
+In the **Course Team Management** section, select the name of the role from
-   **Discussion Moderators**, or **Discussion Community TAs**.
+   which you are removing a user.

 #.
 From the list of users who currently have that role, select the user you
    want to remove, and then select **Revoke access**.